Music videos are making a comeback thanks to YouTube Music.

 Audio-only mode and background music

-Subscribers to YouTube Red can take advantage of YouTube Music's audio-only mode, which plays a selected song without loading its video.
+If you purchase the premium version of the app you’ll not only rid yourself of ads, but can also enjoy audio-only mode, which plays a selected song without loading its video.
 This can be especially handy if you want to conserve battery power or reduce your mobile data usage.

 If you're worried about YouTube Music clogging up your device with downloaded songs, you can set a storage limit on how many tracks the offline mix tape will automatically download.
 You can also choose whether to download full music videos or just the raw audio.